vuvk/retard_sound_system/README.md

 License
 -------
-TinySound is licensed under the Apache 2.0 license.
+RSS is licensed under the Apache 2.0 license.
 A copy of the license can be found in the header of every source file as well as in the LICENSE file.

 Audio Formats
 -------------
 RSS stores all sounds as 16-bit, 44.1kHz, 2-channel, linear PCM data internally (WAV-files).
 It makes an effort to play other formats, but will not be able to handle all formats (OGG, MP3).
+You need use class `Sound` for wav-files (or `SoundBuffer`), and class `Music` for ogg and mp3 files.

 Using
 ---------------